xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-100 rules occupies 100 entries in the eTCAM and in the stats DB.
+100 rules occupy 100 entries in the eTCAM and in the stats DB.
 So one for one.

 ### Packet size